cognitect-labs/vase/docs/your_first_api.md

 ```

 Routes are defined as nested maps.
 Each map defines a single route,
-and then a map of HTTP verbs to action literals.
-Here we see that *GET
+and then a map of HTTP verbs to action literals---in this case
-/api/accounts/v1/about* will respond with a text body.
-Every action
+`#vase/respond`.
+Every action literal requires a unique `:name`.
+Other
-literal requires a unique `:name`.
-Other keys and their
+keys and their interpretations are defined per literal.
+Here we see
-interpretations are defined per literal.
+that `GET /api/accounts/v1/about` will respond with a string.

 These are the action literals: